Yurts in River Thames

 The mouth of the river is perhaps its most mysterious part.
 The ethereal spreads of bird-rich marshland on the Thames’ south side along the Kent coast were only connected via riverside path to central London in 2022, turning the Thames’ banks into a true source-to-sea walking route out to the Hoo Peninsula’s Isle of Grain.
 As the new official start/finish of any complete Thames exploration, the Hoo is now a compelling walking destination.
 Camp at Allhallows to begin the adventure.

-Top towns in and near River Thames
+Top counties in and near River Thames